orend/orend.github.com/source/_posts/2013-09-27-slow-tests-are-the-symptom-not-the-cause.markdown

 Here we pass in mocks (initialized with ```#double```) for each collaborator and expect them to receive the correct messages.
 We do not assert any values - specifically not the value of ```user.mailing_list_name```.
 Instead we require that ```user``` receives the ```update_attributes``` method.
 We need to *trust* ```user``` to update the attributes.
 After all, that's a unit test for ```AddsUserToList```, not for ```user```.

 As you can see there is a close resemblance between the test code and the code it is testing.
 I don't see it as a problem.
 A unit test should verify that the object under test sends the correct messages to its collaborators, and in the case of ```AddsUserToList``` we have a controller-like object, and a controller's job is to... coordinate sending messages between collaborators.
 Sandi Metz talks about what you should and what you should not test [here](http://www.confreaks.com/videos/2452-railsconf2013-the-magic-tricks-of-testing).
 To use her vocabulary, all we are testing here are outgoing command messages since these are the only messages this object sends.
 For that reason I think the resemblance is acceptable.

+I should mention that TDD classicists have long criticized TDD mockists (as myself) for writing tests that are too coupled to the implementation.
+You can read more about it in Martin Fowler's [Mocks Aren't Stubs](http://martinfowler.com/articles/mocksArentStubs.html).

 I omit the controller and integration tests here, but [please don't forget them](http://solnic.eu/2012/02/02/yes-you-should-write-controller-tests.html) in your code.
 They will be much simpler and there will be fewer of them if you extract service objects.